PhoneSwitchBoard/Switchboard-Website/services.md

 # A telephone system for your company.

-We have an automated platform from where you can launch an instance with **Switchboard Cloud** installed on it and choose between _multiple cloud providers_.
+We have an automated platform from where you can launch an instance with **Switchboard Cloud™** installed on it and choose between _multiple cloud providers_.